 These types of visitors usually prefer to spend more time in each forest on Tiger safaris to maximize the possibilities of encounters with tigers.

 Here are some of the factors that should be considered before planning your Tigers safaris in India.

 As mentioned before, for wildlife Tours the choice of best national parks in India always tops the list.
 For professional photographers, it’s more important to choose the national park, which is less touristy.
 So while shooting the tigers, they can have peace of mind and not bothered by tourists trying to jump in between to take selfies or recording video with mobile phones.
 Going out of the route for Tigers safari won’t hurt if it pays you with high-quality images.

 Time of the year

 During the Wildlife Tour In India, the sighting of the Tiger is better in the summer season when jungles are bright and animals are expected to come near water holes.
 There will be more than 10-12 Jeeps and canters lined up to take their shots.
-For professional photographers what’s a point for capturing the same images that everyone is clicking..?
-The bitter truth is that a novice can capture better images of tigers with his phones than us having a professional camera (writing from my personal experience).
-I believe Jungle looks stunning in winters.
+For professional photographers what’s the point for capturing the same images that everyone is clicking..?
+The bitter truth is that a novice can capture better images of tigers with his phone than us having a professional camera (writing from my personal experience).
+I believe Jungle looks stunning in winter.
 The scenery is fantastic, and the flowers are blooming, and the trees are blossoming.
 Mist can be seen on plains, sunlight filtering through trees, and sun rays appearing like a beam of light.
 Capturing these majestic tigers can be an experience of once in a lifetime.
 Though sighting is not high, it’s more productive.